Whick UK university has the most Chinese students?

-In the last few years the profiles of those aiming to study outside China have largely fallen into broad groups:
+In the last few years the profiles of Chinese students aiming to study outside China have largely fallen into broad groups:

-- Second Generation Wealth Inheritors – those who are to be sent abroad to prepare for taking on family businesses.
+- Second Generation Wealth Inheritors – Chinese students who are to be sent abroad to prepare for taking on family businesses.

 - Explorers – young professionals that seek international education in order to advance their careers.

-- Experienced Players – those that have been taught in international schools in China as part of preparation for a global career.
+- Experienced Players – Chinese students that have been taught in international schools in China as part of preparation for a global career.

-To appeal to Second Generation Wealth Inheritors, it is necessary to demonstrate how they will benefit from university in preparing for the opportunities and challenges that lay beyond time in education.
-It is the longer term that candidates are looking to, and recognising this enables universities to respond accordingly.
+To appeal to Second Generation Wealth Inheritors on why go to univeresity, it is necessary to demonstrate how they will benefit from university in preparing for the opportunities and challenges that lay beyond time in education.
+It is the long term that candidates are looking to, and recognising this enables universities to respond accordingly.

-Explorers are aged between 25 and 30, already have a degree earned in China, work in tier one cities, and often for international companies.
+Explorers are Chinese students aged between 25 and 30, already have a degree earned in China, work in tier-one cities, and often for international companies.
 The motivation for re-entering education is to gain competitive advantage in the intensely competitive management jobs market.
 Obtaining a degree in a business-related subject will often give them the edge they need.

 What Explorers look for when making the decision about where to study is course content and almost nothing else.
 If it will not help them get ahead they are not interested.
-For this reason, explorers usually know exactly what course content they require.
+For this reason, these Chinese students usually know exactly what course content they require.